Printable Catalog with Mintage Statistics for Items Designed and Minted by Daniel Carr / Moonlight Mint.

 One (red-brown) was over-struck off-center on a holed two-cent piece.

-This resulted in a large die crack across the neck, passing to the right of the date to the rim.
+This caused a large die crack across the neck, passing to the right of the date to the rim.

 Two (red-brown) were over-struck off-center with both the left and right facing dies.